menusforucla/CS35L-Project/README.md

 1. Run `pnpm --filter nextjs dev` at the project root folder.
 This should run the website on http://localhost:3000.

-### Does this pattern leak backend code to my client applications?

-No, it does not.
-The `api` package should only be a production dependency in the Next.js application where it's served.
-The Expo app, and all other apps you may add in the future, should only add the `api` package as a dev dependency.
-This lets you have full typesafety in your client applications, while keeping your backend code safe.

-If you need to share runtime code between the client and server, such as input validation schemas, you can create a separate `shared` package for this and import it on both sides.

 ## Deployment